 24. Hit a bucket of balls at The Raven driving range.

 25. Visit the Airport No, it’s not a real airport but it’s the most luscious runway we’ve ever seen.
 Accessible via Airport Road or Black Run Road to Upper Beaver Dam.
 The climb to the top is worth the incredible views of the valley.
 Plan your route on our backcountry map.

 26. Build a sandcastle at the Shaver’s Lake beach.
 Bet you never thought you’d build a sandcastle at a lake…our lake is just cool like that.

-27. Listen for the sounds of the Cass Railroad train.
+27. Listen to the sounds of the Cass Railroad train.
 You’ll also be able to spot black smoke plumes through the trees if you’re looking at the far end of Shaver’s Lake.
-If you want to get in on the action, it’s easy-peasy, just book a tour and head down to Cass, WV which is about 20 minutes away from the mountain.
+If you want to get in on the action, it’s easy peasy, just book a tour and head down to Cass, WV which is about 20 minutes away from the mountain.

 28. Find a quiet, mossy spot in the Enchanted Forest for a personal yoga practice or meditation.

 29. Hone your bike skills with our new skills clinics.
 Focus on drops, jumps, berms, cornering, or all of the above with the help of our talented Bike School staff.